Click here for more

 The Long Road Home, Season 2, Book 3

 Some secrets refuse to stay hidden…

-After fourteen years in the army, Dylan Grant is more than ready to come home, settle down, and seriously consider starting a family of his own.
+After fifteen years in the army, Dylan Grant is more than ready to come home, settle down, and start a family of his own.

 Thanks to one stolen, forbidden moment long ago, he might already have.

 When Raven Blackstone returns to Birch Falls to settle her late father’s estate, she intends to close the book on that part of her life forever.

 But it’s not that simple.
 Not only does she discover dangerous family secrets lurking in every shadowy corner, the only man she’s ever loved is back in town too.
 And when he discovers the truth she’s been hiding from him all these years, he’s not as willing to walk away.

 Her heart started beating furiously again.
 She’d pictured this moment so many times over the years.
 How she would act, what she would say in the unlikely event that their paths ever crossed again.